The Regal Theater Preserved for Future Generations

 In 2013, The Port tapped limited funds to stabilize the building from further decline and possible demolition.
 The Hamilton County Land Reutilization Corporation (Landbank), invested $151,000 to repair the leaking roof, broken windows and seeping walls, keeping the elements out and preserving what remained of the beauty within.
 The Landbank acquired the property in 2013.

 Today, more funding is needed to clear crumbled asbestos, sagging ceilings, overall decay, and restore the grand stage and decades of debris-covered memories.
 The City of Cincinnati included $150,000 in its 2019 budget to remove the asbestos.
-The Port is now working within a Memorandum of Understanding with Seven Hills Neighborhood Houses to revitalize West End properties in manner that mitigates displacement and promotes economic and community development opportunities for West End residents.
+The Port signed a Memorandum of Understanding with Seven Hills Neighborhood Houses to revitalize West End properties in a manner that mitigates displacement and promotes economic and community development opportunities for West End residents.
 The Regal Theater’s future will be a collaborative decision that includes robust community engagement.

 Regardless of its current condition, the local community embraces it nearly as much today as it did back then.